 With respect to the Qatari nationals, the Company makes contributions to Qatar Retirement and Pension Authority as a percentage of the employees' salaries in accordance with the requirements of respective local laws pertaining to retirement and pensions.
 The Company's share of contributions to these schemes are charged to profit or loss in the year they relate.

-vi.
+Notes to the consolidated financial statements For the year ended 31 December 2018 vi.
 Expatriate employees (Defined benefit plan)